 WHO: The Domino Trust seeks to build a capital base to ensure the long-term sustainability of the community development work of The Domino Foundation, in order to reduce the reliance on donor funding.
 The sole beneficiary of The Domino Trust is The Domino Foundation.

 HOW: The Domino Trust has been established in order:

 – to create opportunities for parties to contribute to the future of The Domino Foundation.

 Domino Business is a For-Profit group of companies whose shares are 100% owned by The Domino Trust.
 This means that the beneficiaries of The Domino Foundation, are effectively the shareholders of Domino Business.
 An assessment is done once a year of the demographics of these beneficiaries, thereby giving Domino Business a significant advantage in the marketplace in terms of the latest B-BBEE Codes, as the ownership is black, female and from a vulnerable group.

-The Domino Foundation AGM for 2016 was held on Thursday 4 May 2017 at “Anthem”, 37 MacKeurtan Avenue, Durban North.
+The Domino Foundation AGM for 2017 was held on Thursday 17 May 2018 at Anthem Church, 37 MacKeurtan Avenue, Durban North.
 The evening’s programme included an overview of the past year, an address by the Executive Chairman, and a focus on each of the seven programmes as well as the election of new members of the Board.